 diceDrand

-Garaga provides a maintained contract for verifying signatures from the drandarrow-up-right distributed randomness beacon.
-This enables on-chain verification of publicly verifiable randomness.
+Garaga provides maintained contracts for the drandarrow-up-right distributed randomness beacon.
+These enable:

 What is drand?